 Start small and then spread your wings:

 It’s okay to start small.
-Many digital businesses can be run with minimal setup costs — it costs next to nothing to start a website or an Instagram page.
+Many digital businesses can be run with minimal setup costs — it costs next to nothing to start a website or an Instagram page, and all you need is internet access (remember to do a speed check of your internet connection).
 Experiment.
 See what works.
 If the initial response is encouraging, put some more money into your business.

 If your business takes off, go all in

 Your business is now more than an idea.
 It’s making some initial money, and you have your first few customers.
 This is your moment — don’t lose it.
 You must assess your business has potential, and then pounce — put in some more money, take loans from friends and family if necessary.
 If you see the potential, strike when the iron is hot.
 Keep an eye on the time through the iwc pilot — your competitors aren’t going to wait while you sit by twiddling your thumbs.

 Get things formalized.
 The sooner you set up a company, the sooner you’ll be able to deal with bigger clients, and win bigger contracts.
 Setting up a company might seem daunting at first — there’s some paperwork involved, and some running around — but the effort will pay off in the long run.

 Now your business is seriously big.
 But while you count the dollars, it’s also important to keep an eye on other things.
 You might need expert help.
 Your website could be vulnerable to hacks, you might need to hire lawyers, or you might need the help with your finances.
 Expert help is usually worth it.